German carmakers in emissions deal to try to avert diesel bans

 Politicians stopped short of demanding costly mechanical modifications to engine and exhaust systems and said they had agreed for now on software updates for 5.3 million cars.

-"We expect a new culture of responsibility from carmakers," Environment Minister Barbara Hendricks, from the centre-left Social Democrats, told a news conference, also adding the software updates were just a first step in cutting emissions.
+"We expect a new culture of responsibility from carmakers," Environment Minister Barbara Hendricks, from the center-left Social Democrats, told a news conference, also adding the software updates were just a first step in cutting emissions.

 "There is much to make good - to the environment, to people in cities, car owners and not least to the security of the car industry in Germany and its hundreds of thousands of jobs."